turgay-yildiz/DI-725-Transformers-and-Attention-Based-Deep-Networks-/Final_Project/Phase_2/0_README.md

 I implemented a streamlined pipeline comprising Siglip, a simple linear projection, and Gemma.
 These experiments <br>
 revealed that the true PaliGemma architecture is substantially more intricate: its projection layers are not purely <br>
-linear, it has been pre‐trained on extremely large datasets, and its decoder expects continuous embeddings rather <br>
+linear, it has been pre‐trained on extremely large datasets, and its Gemma module expects continuous embeddings rather <br>
-than discrete token representations.
-The computational demands of retraining even a frozen Gemma model <br>
+than discrete token representations as original Gemma expects.
+The computational demands of retraining even a frozen <br>
-— with Low‑Rank Adaptation (LoRA) applied — exceeded the capacity of a 16 GB GPU.  <br>
+Gemma model — with Low‑Rank Adaptation (LoRA) applied — exceeded the capacity of a 16 GB GPU.  <br>

 Siglip (vision model) → Projection → Gemma (language model)